Timing of civil partnership notice

 - solemnisation of the civil partnership

-- room hire in the council or for the Registrar to attend at an approved venue
+- room hire in the council or for the Registrar to take part at an approved venue

 These fees must all be paid along with your notice application.
 You should contact the council for more information.

-If you submit your notices by post, a cheque for the correct amount, payable to the council, should be included with your application.
+If you send your notices by post, a cheque for the right amount, payable to the council, should be included with your application.

 Submitting your application

-You can submit your notice forms, documentation and fees in person or by post to the Registrar in the area you are planning to register your civil partnership.
+You can present your notice forms, documents and fees in person or send by post to the Registrar in the area you are planning to register your civil partnership.

 What happens next